mroswell/covid-documents/README.md

 ### Data Visualization of Tags (and file picker)
 1. Download the CSV from this repository
 2. Visit https://mroswell.github.io/eua-review
-3. Upload the csv file that has used AI to tag the first 7 pages of each document
+3. Upload the CSV file that has used AI to tag the first 7 pages of each document
 4. Click on a tag name or bar to access the files that were given those tags.

 ### Steps I've taken to explore this release